To explore the impact of the digital era and the evolution of denim culture.

-Amsterdam-based Sophie Hardeman graduated from Gerrit Rietveld Academy in Amsterdam in 2015, launched her own eponymous brand almost immediately thereafter, and showed her first collection “Out of the Blue” during New York Fashion Week in February 2015.
-Her collections was shown during NYFW and as well during the LA and Paris Fashion Weeks.
+Amsterdam-based Sophie Hardeman graduated from Gerrit Rietveld Academy in Amsterdam in 2015, launched her eponymous brand almost immediately thereafter, and showed her first collection “Out of the Blue” during New York Fashion Week in February 2015.
+Her collections were shown during NYFW and as well during the LA and Paris Fashion Weeks.

 HARDEMAN uses denim to break all conventions.
-The Amsterdam based brand takes everybody’s favorite material and transforms it into deconstructed, gender fluid clothes that couldn’t be further from your trusty 501s.
+The Amsterdam based brand takes everybody’s favorite material and transforms it into deconstructed, gender-fluid clothes that couldn’t be further from your trusty 501s.
 Away with traditional ideas.

 On the web

-Creative Director Lantink
+Creative Director Link

 For his project he got the prize “Special Mention: Collection” where he investigated the degeneration of consumerism, now reaching levels of total frenzy, imagining a post-Black Friday scenario.

 “Bring dead stock back to life, and create a whole new life.
-By upcycling old stock and creating something new with it, I hope to inspire and set an example for high end stores and warehouses.
-Fusing sale items of luxury brands into one piece and creating something new, makes them exclusive and sustainable.
-In general I hope to change how people value products.” are the inspiring ideas of his work.
+By upcycling old stock and creating something new with it, I hope to inspire and set an example for high-end stores and warehouses.
+Fusing sale items of luxury brands into one piece and creating something new makes them exclusive and sustainable.
+In general, I hope to change how people value products.” are the inspiring ideas of his work.

 On the web